 Where the Wild Things Are

 Two years ago, upon landing at Ben Gurion Airport I was greeted by my son Zach in one of the most amazing ways.
-I had left the United States a week after my family because of work and when Zach ran from the car he hugged me and looked at my face, into my eyes, and said, “We love it here, we want to move here!”
+I had left the United States a week after my family, because of my work in my cabinet making business, and when Zach ran from the car he hugged me and looked at my face, into my eyes, and said, “We love it here, we want to move here!”

-I was very tired from a long flight and just laughed it off but because of this interaction and my subsequent awareness I was able to contemplate the possibility of actually moving to Israel.
+I was very tired from a long flight and just laughed it off, but because of this interaction and my subsequent awareness, I was able to contemplate the possibility of actually moving to Israel.
 By the end of the trip my family and I had become so used to the idea that it had grown into the bud of a plan.
-We held it for the next year while we prepared to move.
-We had many moments of, “no we can’t!
-And what are we thinking?” my business was one of the biggest dilemmas for me.
+We held on to that smell, that promise, for the next year while we prepared to move.
+We had many moments of, “No we can’t!"
+And, "What are we thinking?!” my business was one of the biggest dilemmas for me.
 I had just achieved a life long goal of having a fully functional woodshop and studio with every tool I ever… well, maybe not wanted but surely that I needed, a custom spray booth, a waiting list of clients… just everything.
 When these thoughts crept in I would just remember my son’s eyes on that day in Tel Aviv to keep my stride, to remember what was real and what was really fiction.
-On the plane back, Zach decided to wear a yarmulke all of the time.
-I told him that if he did then I would also and we both did for the entire year that we prepared.
-Maybe this served as a reminder for us about our experience in Eretz Israel and a reminder for when everyday life tried to creep back in and fuzz over reality.
+On the plane back from the Bar Mitzvah trip, Zach decided to wear a yarmulke all of the time.
+I told him that if he did then I would also, and we both wore a yarmulke for the entire year that we prepared.
+Maybe this served as a reminder for us both about our experience in Eretz Israel, and a reminder for when everyday life tried to creep back in and fuzz over the real reality.

-When we were on our trip in Israel we spent a day at the beach at kibbutz Nachsholim with my sister in law Barbara.
-I think that this was a pivotal moment for both Adele and I and I have often wondered why.
+During our trip in Israel we spent a day at the beach at kibbutz Nachsholim with my sister in law, Barbara.
+I think that this was a pivotal moment for both Adele and I, and I have often wondered why.
 It was, after all, just a barbeque on the beach.
 We drove through the kibbutz on the walking paths to get there because the road was blocked with a barrier.
 We parked next to the sand and carried all our stuff a little ways over to some rock outcrops and cooked shishli, kabab, veggies, and pita on a little (as they say in Hebrew) “Grriille.”
-Josh was happily snorkeling in about two inches of water and we all just watched the crazy beach dogs roam around.
+Josh was happily snorkeling in about two inches of gently rolling water on the shore, and we all just relaxed watching the crazy beach dogs roam around.
 Maybe someone owned them, but maybe not.
 Phoenician and Roman ruins were everywhere, on the cliff above us and in the water.
 Arab fishermen were bringing in their catches.
-The occasional kibbutsnik would wander down the beach and we were just living.
+The occasional kibbutsnik would wander down the beach, and ... we were just living.
 It felt like the Wild West.
 It felt like I could do what ever I wanted to, with no rules or laws or restrictions.
 Yes there are laws, and to be more specific, there are Torah laws.
 Here in Eretz Israel we seem to be more on our honor.
 We live inside our souls and are constantly reminded of the tremendous history and cultural breadth just under our feet.

 Here in Eretz Israel we all have a lot of faith it seems.
 Maybe it emanates directly from the ground or it is just in the air.
 The people that migrated in The States out west a hundred years ago must have had a similar faith.
-I guess I had to go east in order to go Out West.
-There are people here with guns stuck in there belts.
+I guess I had to go east in order to go out west.
+There are people here with guns stuck in their belts.
 There are soldiers with M-16s and Uzis on the streets.
 There are wild animals that I have seen for myself on quite a few occasions.
-Animals like boars as big as Rottweilers, Weasels or Mongooses, Hedgehogs, crazy Raptors and scavenger birds, Geckos and Tortoises, Octopi, Parrot Fish, Lion Fish, Coral and sea creatures, deadly Asps, little Jackals that howl outside my bedroom window, feral animals like Parrots, Dogs, and the family of Cats that live under my front steps.
+Animals like boars as big as Rottweilers, mongooses, hedgehogs, crazy raptors and scavenger birds, geckos and tortoises, octopi, parrot fish, lion fish, coral and sea creatures, deadly vipers, little jackals that howl outside my bedroom window, feral animals like parrots, dogs, and the family of cats that live under my front steps.
 This is the real Wild West with good guys and bad guys, yeah just read the news… with savannahs, dessert highlands and undersea jungles.
 Snow and surf are here too, but most importantly for me, this is the place where life can really happen.
-The place where East meets West, where good meets bad, where the rules are there as, “more of guidelines”, to quote the movie Pirates of the Caribbean, and we are allowed to live from our Souls.
+The place where East meets West, where good meets bad, where the rules are there as, “more of guidelines”, to quote the movie Pirates of the Caribbean, and we are allowed to live from our souls.

 Popular posts from this blog